 The full form of ATP is Adenosine Triphosphate.
 Karl Lohmann, a German chemist, discovered the ATP molecule for the first time in 1929.
 But the credit for synthesizing ATP molecules goes to Alexander Todd in 1948.

 ATP consists of three molecules.
-These are phosphate groups, adenine and sugar ribose.
+These are phosphate groups, adenine, and sugar ribose.
 These molecules provide energy for various cellular and biochemical functions.
 These molecules get chemical energy from the digested food molecules.

 ATP does cellular processes like molecule transportation across cellular membranes.
 It controls chemical reactions and sends messages.
 Cells need many more macromolecules.
 ATP stores these macromolecules.

 There are three essential components of ATP.
-These are ribose sugar, adenine or nitrogen base and triphosphate group.
+These are ribose sugar, adenine or nitrogen base, and triphosphate group.
 Ribose sugar is a pentose sugar molecule.
 The first carbon of the sugar molecule has adenine attached to it, and the fifth carbon of the ribose sugar has the triphosphate groups attached to it.

 Along with its role in biological processes, ATP has some potential value in other fields.
 Anesthesia and intensive care medicine can use adenosine.
-We can trace its role to the treatment of acute pain, chronic pain, and sepsis.
+We can trace its role in the treatment of acute pain, chronic pain, and sepsis.
 So, we can say that its potential applications involve the modulation of hemodynamics.
 It also finds use in pain management and treatment of shocks.

 Got a question on this topic?